Welcome to today's edition of the Rush 24-7 podcast.

 But that's no reason not to add to it.

-I'm fully confident we can get it up to fifteen, eighteen, twenty-three percent of uh GDP, and that will show a sign that we're good stewards of the planet.
+And that will show a sign that we're good stewards of the planet.

-Uh the that that rose garden ceremony was one of the strangest, weirdest things I've ever seen.
+That Rose Garden ceremony was one of the strangest, weirdest things I've ever seen.

-And in a way, as as strange as it was, uh the somewhat muted reaction to it from the media.
+And in a way, as strange as it was, the somewhat muted reaction to it from the media, even by so-called right-wing conservative media, strikes me as even stranger in a way.

-I would be interested to know whose idea it was to strange that to stage that event at the White House.
+I would like to know, I would be interested to know whose idea it was to strange that, to stage that event at the White House.

-I don't mean I mean just the event now.
+I don't mean just the event now.

-Uh this Nori guy is wanted for the murder of thousands, thousands of Shiite Muslims.
+This Noori guy is wanted for the murder of thousands, thousands of Shiite Muslims.

 But as I said, let's put the deal to one side.